FREQUENTLY ASKED QUESTIONS

 When you buy a ticket, 50% goes to pay the distributor for rights to screen the movie.
-The other half goes toward the remainder of our costs (our wonderful staff, projection costs, utilities, building maintenance, etc).
+The other half goes toward the remainder of our costs (our wonderful staff, projection costs, utilities, building maintenance, etc.).
 These sales only cover part of what it costs to operate the theater.
 Membership and donations are what keep our theater running and allow us to bring you great programs and keep the doors open.
-When you donate or purchase a sustaining membership, we retain 100% of your support and invest it all into our theater experience and educational program.
+When you donate or purchase a sustaining membership, we retain 100% of your support and invest it all into our theater experience and educational programs.

 Membership and donations support artistic freedom.
 Your support gives us important financial stability and the means to make programming choices independent of any commercial means or point of view.
 It allows us to take more risks and show a wider variety of movies.

 In addition to creating a sustainable theater experience, your donation and memberships directly support or educational program.
 Our educational program brings tools and resources to youth throughout Monterey County to empower them to tell their own stories through film.

 I’ve seen the movies you have already.
 Why are you still playing the same films?

 When we book a film, we enter a partnership with the film’s distributor to show it.
 In some cases, certain distributors may require us to show the film several times a day for a minimum number of weeks.

 We work hard to find the perfect balance between keeping our distributors happy so we have access to the best films and keeping our mix of films fresh for our members and patrons.
 This is especially hard during the holiday and awards seasons when there are so many popular films available.
 If we could swap more frequently, believe us, we would.